OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Getting My Kite Out of Storage.md

-# My Kite Has Been in Storage for a While
+# Getting My Kite Out of Storage

 On jumping back into the speaking circuit.